KostaKing/ProjectAthena/README.md

    - **React Frontend**: Available through Aspire dashboard
    - **API Documentation**: Swagger UI available in development
    - **Database Admin**: pgAdmin available through Aspire dashboard

+   **SSL Certificate Issues**: If you encounter SSL certificate errors when accessing the application, try:
+   - Using a different browser (Chrome, Firefox, Edge)
+   - Opening the application in incognito/private mode
+   - Accepting the self-signed certificate warning in your browser

 ### Database Seeding